Monday, January 16, 2012

 Saturday, July 30, 2011

-Zindagi na...quickie review
+Zindagi na...quick review

 Films dealing with life-altering epiphanies are always shot in stunning locations.
 And Hindi films dealing with the same, need a stunning cast as well.
 A possible rationale: beautiful places relieve stress and bring things into perspective.
 And beautiful people experiencing divine realizations can hold your perspective on the screen, often resulting in a ‘ka-ching’ sound at the box office.
 ‘Zindagi Na Milegi Dobara’ (ZNMD) is one such film.